 What Determines The Price Of Artwork?

 Materials: Start by taking an inventory of everything you used to make the piece.
 If you bought supplies at retail prices, it would be easy to know how much they cost.
-The best way to keep track of your material costs is by creating a spreadsheet that has all of the materials you use and the costs of the supplies.
+The best way to keep track of your material costs is by creating a spreadsheet with all the materials you use and the costs of the supplies.

 Marketing Fees: Calculate how much it costs to market the painting you sell.
 Always include art fair fees and gallery commissions if you sell your art in a gallery.

 If you’re working in a gallery, commissions usually range from 30-50%, depending on how much the gallery sells your work and whether they represent other artists.
 If you’re self-representing, use online galleries that charge less or have no fees.

 If you sell your art in local gift shops, calculate the commission fees.